wangcarson/cs246-final/zzToAdd.md

 movegenerator.cc

 # NEW!
 Bug fixes:
+- getLegalMove() for players now takes a vector argument for all legal moves (optimizes it a bit since it prevents generateLegalMoves() from being called more than once every round)

 - setCapturePiece() in move did nothing before - changed
 - fixed capture and castle restoration in undoMove()
 - added en passant restoration in undoMove()
 - bug in capture moves for pawn in MoveGenerator

 # Things to do
+- go over every method we wrote and set them to `const` or `noexcept`
+- separate players.cc and players.h into 6 files
 - Add case in generateLegalMoves() where the move is castling.
 For this case, make sure the king isn't in check at any point in path.

 # Finished tasks